intika/Librefox/README.md

 Librefox Roadmap :
 ------------------
-**Objectives for future versions of librefox (this may change) :**
+**Objectives for future versions of Librefox (this may change) :**
 - Develop an all-in-one Librefox addon to rule them all ?
 (Normal & Tor Version… this would simplify Librefox)
 - Develop an easy to use firewall system for extensions (button/hosts/allow/deny/per-addon)
 - Update checker extension (feature in the full extension ?)
-- Advert for the project to reach more users ?
+- Advertisement for the project to reach more users ?

-**Todo for future versions of librefox (this may change) :**
+**Todo for future versions of Librefox (this may change) :**
-- Improve hd-video playback performances
+- Improve HD-video playback performance.
 - Testing compatibility on those [sites](https://developer.mozilla.org/en-US/docs/Web/Demos_of_open_web_technologies) and adjust the related settings.
 - Review un-reviewed addons code (dont-track-me-google/decentraleyes/canvasblocker/temporary-containers/switch-container/smart-referer)